-There were no material changes to the System of Governance other than the replacement of the secretary of the Risk Committee.
+There were no material changes to the System of Governance.

 B.1.c.
 Remuneration Policy

 Remuneration is intended to attract, retain and motivate employees to achieve the objectives of the Company, to align to its values and to operate within its risk appetite and Risk Management Framework.